canonstart/canon/index.rst

-Canon printers prove to be an all-rounder meeting the requirements of a wide variety of customers. just click `ij.start.canon <http://canoncom.ijsetup.s3-website-us-west-1.amazonaws.com>`_ for complete details of **Canon printer software**.
+Canon printers prove to be an all-rounder meeting the requirements of a wide variety of customers. just click `ij.start.cannon <http://canoncom.ijsetup.s3-website-us-west-1.amazonaws.com>`_ for complete details of **Canon printer software**.

 **********
-ij.start.canon
+ij.start.cannon
 **********

 **Canon** Printers are proven to be an all-rounder catering to a wide variety of customer requirements. just click Canon printers have become the most famous printer of all. general business person looking for canon printer An easy option to use it for your business purposes.
 It is one of the highest quality structures that gives Your great execution for your needs and logic.
-Just go to: `ij.start.canon <http://canoncom.ijsetup.s3-website-us-west-1.amazonaws.com>`_ and download it amazing.
+Just go to: `ij.start.cannon <http://canoncom.ijsetup.s3-website-us-west-1.amazonaws.com>`_ and download it amazing.
 HP printer setup on your device.
 Install Canon IJ Setup Driver Using Wireless Connection On Your Device To make your work more productive. ij.start.canon for a complete description of Canon printer software

 **********